danafd/PROTAccess/README.md

 python ProtAccess.py -i ID_list.txt -g -t F -c
 ```

-The `--x` command can be used to display the an x number of GO terms for each protein.
+The `-x` command can be used to display the an specified number of GO terms for each protein.

 ```
 python ProtAccess.py -i ID_list.txt -g -t F -x 5